You are here

 Professor Thorburn received his PhD in Biochemistry from the University of Sydney in 1987 before completing Fulbright and National Health and Medical Research Council CJ Martin Fellowships with Ernie Beutler at Scripps Clinic, La Jolla, California.

 He returned to Australia in 1990 and is currently an NHMRC Principal Research Fellow and a Fellow and past-President of the Human Genetics Society of Australasia.
-He is also a Founding Fellow of the Faculty of Science of the Royal College of Pathologists of Australasia and a Fellow of the Australian Academy of Health and Medical Sciences.
+He is also a Founding Fellow of the Faculty of Science of the Royal College of Pathologists of Australasia, a Fellow of the Australian Academy of Health and Medical Sciences and Chair of the Scientific & Medical Advisory Panel of the Mito Foundation.

 Professor Thorburn has published over 180 research papers, including recent papers in Nature, Molecular Cell, Brain and Am J Hum Genet.
 He supervises postdoctoral Fellows, PhD, MSc and Honours students.